Joniba1/War-Game/README.md

 - I also plan to add different types of troops based on their rank, such as foot troops, archers, and potentially mages or tanks (giants or so) in the future.

-While I haven't gotten around to implementing animations and textures just yet, I plan to add them eventually to make the game more interactive.
+While I haven't gotten around to implementing animations and textures just yet, I plan to add them eventually and make the game more interactive.

 Ik the directories are wrong, ill change them eventually